Broccolito/TidyFlow/README.md

 ## Usage Examples

-Once installed, you can interact with `TidyFlow` using natural language.
+Once installed, you can interact with `TidyBrain` using natural language.
 Here are common commands and workflows:

 ### Common Commands